 Korean syllable blocks

-Korean writing is done through syllables.
+Writing in Korean is done through syllables.
 That means that while each Korean or Hangul alphabet is its own letter, none of them appear alone.
 Instead, two or more of the Korean alphabet letters are constructed into one block.
-Therefore, each word also comprises one or more Korean syllables.
+Therefore, each Korean word also comprises one or more Korean syllables.

 Basic rules of forming Korean syllables